 If your philodendron Birkin gets too much water, it is planted in a pot that doesn’t drain well, and if the soil isn’t well-draining, water becomes logged in the soil because it has nowhere to go.

-The plant roots start rotting when they live in a constant wet environment, like waterlogged soil.
+The plant roots start rotting when they live in a constantly wet environment, like waterlogged soil.

 - The plant starts drooping

 - Soft leaves